koykov/dyntpl/readme.md

 Inspector type must be explained.

-The biggest problem during development was how to get data from arbitrary structure without using reflection, since `reflect` package produces a lot of allocations by design and is extremely slowly in general.
+The biggest problem during development was how to get data from an arbitrary structure without using reflection, since `reflect` package produces a lot of allocations by design and is extremely slowly in general.

-To solve that problem was developed code-generation framework [inspector](https://github.com/koykov/inspector) framework.
+To solve that problem was developed a code-generation framework [inspector](https://github.com/koykov/inspector) framework.
 It provides primitive methods to read data from struct's fields, iterating, etc. without using reflection and makes it fast.
 Framework generates for each required struct a special type with such methods.
 It isn't a pure dynamic like `reflect` provided, but works so [fast](https://github.com/koykov/versus/tree/master/inspector2) and makes zero allocations.

-You may check example of inspectors in package [testobj_ins](./testobj_ins) that represents testing structures in [testobj](./testobj).
+You may check example of inspectors in package [testobj_ins](./testobj_ins) that represent testing structures in [testobj](./testobj).

 ## Usage